-- Represents IRLCs and Hedging Instruments and are included in other assets in the accompanying consolidated balance sheets.
-Represents Hedging Instruments and are included in other liabilities in the accompanying consolidated balance sheets.
+(1) Represents IRLCs and Hedging Instruments and are included in other assets in the accompanying consolidated balance sheets.

 The fair value amounts above have been estimated by management using available market information and appropriate valuation methodologies.
 Considerable judgment is required to interpret market data to develop the estimates of fair value in both inactive and orderly markets.
 Accordingly, the estimates presented are not necessarily indicative of the amounts that could be realized in a current market exchange.
-The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair
+The use of different market assumptions and/or estimation methodologies may have a material effect on the estimated fair value amounts.